Alternative provision for all ages

 Alternative education can be provided by one of our pupil referral units, other providers and tutors from the private and voluntary sectors via our Dynamic Purchasing System, or further education colleges.

-Please see our directories below to view providers of part time or full time alternative provision, tutoring, complementary provision or view all services in our alternative provision category.
+Please see our directories above to view providers of part time or full time alternative provision, tutoring, complementary provision or view all services in our alternative provision category.

-Providers with the" AP DPS" image have registered on our Alternative Provision Framework/Dynamic Purchasing System (DPS).
+Providers with the" AP DPS" logo, displayed in the top right-hand corner of their listing, have registered on our Alternative Provision Framework/Dynamic Purchasing System (DPS).

 Can you tell me more about providers on the Staffordshire County Council alternative provision list?

-These providers have gone through a series of quality and policy checks.
-These checks included how they could deliver:
+Alternative Provision providers have gone through a series of quality and policy checks.
+These checks are done by Staffordshire County Council's commercial team and approved officers.
+They include how they could deliver:

 - Excellent and high quality education.